ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

     ellipsis.path.raster.timestamp.delete()

-Delete a timestamp of a raster map.
+Delete a timestamp of a raster layer.

 **Mandatory arguments**